Who We Are

 Our employment services programs are accredited by CARF, an independent, non-profit accrediting body whose official certification is a mark of distinction among agencies that provide such services.

-We have 31 stores and several other businesses to help to support our programs and to provide training and employment opportunities for clients.
+We have more than 30 stores and several other businesses to help to support our programs and to provide training and employment opportunities for clients.
 Revenues from Goodwill stores – along with income from our other business units, salvage sales, contract work, rehabilitation grants and fees, and public support – go directly to job-training services and equipment needed by people with disabilities and disadvantages.